I walked with the urgency and excitement of an addict trying to get his fix.

 I write in Google Docs, take photos in Lightroom, and edit videos in Final Cut Pro.
 This experience is unmatched on any device other than a MacBook Pro.

-Using the Vision Pro, my MacBook transforms into a virtual monitor of my chosen size.
-But here’s the kicker—you can enter immersive mode, where the background disappears into your chosen environment, and you can work while having ambient noise.
+Using the Vision Pro, your MacBook transforms into a virtual monitor of your chosen size.
+But here’s the kicker—you can enter immersive mode, and the background disappears into your chosen environment while you work, allowing for ambient noise.

-The ability to customize your own virtual workspace and shut out the world while summoning your muse is not revolutionary.
+The ability to customize your own virtual workspace and shut out the world to summon your muse is not revolutionary.

-Also, when you’re working, the people around you can’t care less about what you have on your face in various ways, making you unavailable to everyone around you.
+Also, when you’re working, the people around you can’t help but notice your face, and in many ways, you are unavailable to everyone around you.
 However, since you can see everything around you while working, you can interact with people entering your workspace.
 You can control your attention.

-This is magic, and for this, I’m willing to pay the cost of owning this device as a first-generation device.
+This is magic, and for this, I would say this device is a first-generation device, but it costs an arm and a leg to own.
 I’m sure the next generation of this new category will be better in many ways, but even now, it’s making a significant leap in the computing experience, and I haven’t even touched on how generative AI will change this.

-I’m not brave enough to wear it publicly yet, and when my daughter called me a techie again while embracing this new identity, I was shot down again.
+I’m not brave enough to wear it publicly yet, and as I embraced this new identity, when my daughter called me a techie again, I was shot back again.
 “You mean vision.”

 Her response was quick and cutting.